Victims and Witnesses who have Mental Health Issues and/or Learning Disabilities - Prosecution Guidance

 When considering the evidence in a case involving a crime against a person with mental health issues and/or learning disabilities, prosecutors should be alive to the possibility that the perpetrator may be motivated by hostility towards that person because of his/her prejudicial attitudes towards people with mental health issues and/or learning disabilities generally as well as because of their perceived or actual vulnerability.
 In such cases, the fact that the person with mental health issues and/or learning disabilities is in a vulnerable situation may not be the sole cause of, or reason for, victimisation, but it may provide the opportunity for the offender to manifest his/her prejudice and hostility.

-This element of hate or hostility should be fully explored.
+This element of hostility or prejudice should be fully explored.
 Where it is possible to show its existence, the victim and/or their family can benefit from the enhanced service from the criminal justice system that this type of case warrants (for example, the Direct Communication with Victims meeting).
 In addition, the court may sentence appropriately and send the message that such hostility is not to be tolerated.

 More information about prosecuting Disability Hate Crime can be found in the Legal Guidance.

 Some people who have mental health issues and/or learning disabilities who are victims of, or witnesses to, criminal offences may be reluctant to report the crime, because they fear the consequences of reporting.

 For example, they may think that they will be deemed to be unreliable witnesses because they have mental health issues and/or learning disabilities; that they will not be taken seriously; that they may be victimised.
 They may be in a care setting and fear for their future safety or security.
 They may be embarrassed, or afraid that their personal medical history will become public knowledge.
 They may simply be fearful of the court process.
 Any of these, or other, factors may prevent a crime being reported, or a witness coming forward.